jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

   (b) the expiration of such period; or
   (c) the giving of such consent; or
-  (d) the occurrence of such event or circumstance— (2) Without limiting section 160 of this Act or section 19 of the Court Martial Appeals Act 1953, where the operation of any such order or the operation of the said provisions is so suspended, the order or provisions shall not take effect if the conviction is quashed on review or appeal.
+  (d) the occurrence of such event or circumstance— (2) Without limiting section 19 of the Court Martial Appeals Act 1953, where the operation of any such order or the operation of the said provisions is so suspended, the order or provisions shall not take effect if the conviction is quashed on review or appeal.
 (3) Subsection (1), with any necessary modifications, applies to— (a) a finding of guilty made by a disciplinary officer, being a finding to which section 152(1) of the Contract and Commercial Law Act 2017 applies:
   (b) an order for compensation or restitution made by a disciplinary officer under section 86 or 87.